|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Office of Financial Aid

 The following information applies to students who have taken a Federal Student Loan during their attendance at Downstate.
 Prior to graduation, you must complete the Student Loan Exit Interview.
-If you have had a Perkins Loan, you must complete an exit interview for that loan according to instructions you will receive from the Office of Financial Aid.
+If you have had a Perkins Loan, you must complete an exit interview for that loan according to instructions you will receive from the Office of the Bursar.

 You must be aware of the total dollar amount of Federal Loans you have accumulated before you begin the Student Loan Exit Interview: